Morning, my precious Cossack is standing next to the bed, “Do not be lazy Dahfoney, girls must be fed, you will come and make omelet wiz me.”

 Janah’s a lapsed vegetarian.
 When there were fewer of us, I made her veg dishes.
 She started eating fish, then chicken.
 When we got over twenty in our immediate family, she threw in the towel, decided Dasha and I cooking three meals most days was enough to think about.

 Amaya announces cocktails, lasagna in the oven.
 I let the clarified butter for the ciabatta soften.
 We started using clarified butter several years ago, which is yet another cooking process, but it’s a simple one.
 Let unsalted butter simmer until the milk solids fall to the bottom, take it of the low heat and let it cool a bit, then strain through cheesecloth.
 Basically it evaporates much of the water, butter is twenty percent water.
-Straining takes out the milk solids, you’re left with pure unadulterated butter, creamy and delicious.
+Straining takes out the milk solids, you’re left with pure unadulterated butter, creamy, smoky and delicious.

 They’re out by the pool sipping, Dasha and I take a break and join in.
 The real cook time is simmering garlic until brown, add ground veal, crushed tomatoes, tomato paste, tomato sauce, and water.
 That simmers for an hour and a half, stirred occasionally.
 Layer the ingredients in between lasagna noodles, in the oven for twenty five or thirty minutes.
 Take it out of the oven and let it sit for fifteen so the chunks don’t mush down when I cut it.
 Shredded Parmesan Asiago to sprinkle over the top.
 Tabasco Habanero to stimulate the taste buds, probably an insult in Italy, but we aren’t in Italy.